Double switching

 Double switching, double cutting, or double breaking is the practice of using a multipole switch to close or open both the positive and negative sides of a DC electrical circuit, or both the hot and neutral sides of an AC circuit.
 This technique is used to prevent shock hazard in electric devices connected with unpolarised AC power plugs and sockets.
 Double switching is a crucial safety engineering practice in railway signalling, wherein it is used to ensure that a single false feed of current to a relay is unlikely to cause a wrong-side failure.
 It is an example of using redundancy to increase safety and reduce the likelihood of failure, analogous to double insulation.
 Double switching increases the cost and complexity of systems in which it is employed, for example by extra relay contacts and extra relays, so the technique is applied selectively where it can provide a cost-effective safety improvement.

 Examples

 Landslip and Washaway Detectors

-A landslip or washaway detector is buried in the earth embankment, and opens a circuit should a landslide occur.
-It is not possible to guarantee that the wet earth of the embankment will not complete the circuit which is supposed to break.
-If the circuit is double cut with positive and negative wires, any wet conductive earth is likely to blow a fuse on the one hand, and short the detecting relay on the other hand, either of which is almost certain to apply the correct warning signal.
+A landslip or washaway detector is buried in an earth embankment, and opens a circuit in the event of a landslide.
+It is not possible to guarantee that the wet earth of the embankment will not complete the circuit which is supposed to break during a landslide.
+If the circuit is double cut with positive and negative wires, any wet conductive earth is likely to either blow a fuse or short the detecting relay, either of which is almost certain to apply the correct warning signal.